-Even if you aren’t an Inc. 500 company, you can benefit from some of the same tools that successful business owners use to grow their businesses.
-Putting a little time into strategic planning for the year (or for any 12-month cycle) is well worth the effort.
+Even if you aren’t a Fortune 500 company, you can benefit from the same tools that big companies use to grow their businesses.
+Put a little time into strategic planning for the year (or for any 12-month cycle) and reap the rewards.
+I assure you, it is well worth the effort.

 - Determine key team members from finance, customer relations, employee management, marketing, and sales to include in your planning sessions.